Wander: how can we do so with creative generalists in our networked society?

 “A generalist, according to me, is one who can explore, venture into unknown territories and domain, learn from new experiences and apply that in areas beyond one’s specialization.” — @sahana2802

 The Mindset of a Creative Generalist

-This mindset could be: go beyond labels by embracing the artist’s mess and focusing on building qualitative relationships, embracing the diversity of ideas, people and experience by being unlabeled.
+This mindset could be: go beyond labels by embracing the artist’s mess and focusing on building qualitative relationships, embracing the diversity of ideas, people and experiences by being unlabeled.
 It could also be: being an expert newbie: